Youth Sports and the Falsehood of Toxic Masculinity

 Strauss’s article is more of a journal-entry than journalism.
 The blanket narrative of toxic masculinity is accepted without any oppositional viewpoints.
 There is a rhetoric in today's culture that has created a terrible linear projection for boys and men.
 It begins with the demonizing of boy behavior and the misrepresentation of the once harmless phrase "why can't boys be boys" and matriculates that phrase into the adult version.
 Toxic masculinity is a troubling term that uses a rhetoric of hysteria and fear to quantify the essence of maleness, from boy to man.
 We're now seeing it creep into youth sports.
 The overwhelming number of boys, men, girls, and women are not dangerous and not toxic.
 (And there is no reason to believe males and females do not possess the potential to be toxic in their own ways as a natural part of the human condition.)

 The term toxic masculinity reminds me of the designation, interloper; a word used decades ago to associate fear and hysteria with the African American male presence.
 Someone who will come in and hurt one's women or invade one's space with their ways, as noted in literary works such as To Kill a Mockingbird, Raisin in the Sun, and the writings of great thinkers such as James Baldwin and Ralph Ellison.
 There is a bogeyman element to toxic masculinity used to promulgate a stereotype that assumes the worst.
 Toxic masculinity and interloper may seem exclusive to time and place, yet they are, however, linked to a common rhetoric designed to see the worst in inherent male behavior and presence.
 We've seen this in our history before, and it is ugly.
 Truly, truly, ugly.
-There are people of all genders who pollute the waters of life.
+There are people of all genders who pollute the waters of life but so many more who provide the type of spiritual and emotional nourishment our children need.